We will leave politics if BJP gets MCD polls held timely and wins it: Kejriwal | Politics

 - India

-Delhi Chief Minister Arvind Kejriwal Wednesday attacked the BJP over the ''postponement'' of municipal elections, saying the AAP will quit politics if the saffron party gets these polls conducted timely and wins them.
+Delhi Chief Minister Arvind Kejriwal on Wednesday dared the BJP to ''get the civic polls in the city held on time'' and win it, saying his Aam Aadmi Party will quit politics if so happens.

+The BJP is now getting municipal corporation elections in the city cancelled, he alleged and expressed apprehension that the same may be done for the state and national-level elections in the future.

-His remarks came after the Union Cabinet on Tuesday approved a bill to unify the three civic bodies -- North, East and South -- in Delhi.
+The AAP national convener's remarks came a day after the Union Cabinet approved a Bill to unify the three civic bodies in Delhi -- North, East and South.

-''We (the AAP) will leave politics if BJP gets the MCD polls held (timely) and wins them,'' Kejriwal told reporters outside the Delhi Assembly.

-He added, ''The BJP says it is the biggest political party in the world but it got scared by a small party and a small election.
-I dare the BJP for timely MCD polls.''
-Later, Kejriwal took to Twitter and said that deferring the elections is an ''insult to martyrs''. ''Postponement of Delhi Municipal Corporation elections by BJP is an insult to the martyrs who had made sacrifices to establish democracy in the country by driving the British out of the country.
-Today they are postponing the Delhi Municipal Corporation elections due to fear of defeat, tomorrow they will postpone the elections of the states and the country," Kejriwal tweeted.
+''The BJP claims to be the biggest political party in the world, yet it is scared of a small party like AAP and small MCD elections in Delhi. ''I dare the BJP to get the polls held timely and win it.
+We will leave politics,'' Kejriwal said.
+The saffron party is ruling the three corporations in Delhi since 2007.

+The chief minister appealed to Prime Minister Narendra Modi with ''folded hands'', to protect Constitution and democracy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)